 There is a small historical museum above the mine that provides interesting notes about Oya and its stone – several tools and bits of kit are displayed as well as a model of the mine and an exhibition of how architect Frank Lloyd Wright used the material in the Imperial Hotel in Tokyo.
 But it is the descent into the mine that will most occupy your time and thoughts.

-Entrance to the museum and mine is ¥700 yen and a brief English language pamphlet is provided.
+Entrance to the museum and mine is 800 yen for adults, 400 yen for school children, and 700 yen per adult/350 yen per child in groups of 20 or more.
+(But see note about discounts below.)
+Also a brief English language pamphlet is provided.